TechnoMageKOMT/Programming_Notes/JavaScript/AndrewMead/A_Basics.md

 - let = Mutable variable
 - const = Immutable or constant variable
 - var = Deprecated.
 Mutable.
-Function scope but rest of the time global.
+Function scoped but rest of the time global.

 ## Escape Character

 \n = Line break character in normal strings (i.e., non-template literals)
+\t = Tab
 \ = In general is the escape character in strings.
 The character immediately after this will be escaped

 ## Commenting